blackjackyau/ui-playground/README.md

    - progress bar rendering on body
    - script should be place under body tag
    - Progress bar be removed on `DOMContentLoaded` or `Load` event.

+## Dom Event Listener
+- only can receive event when the listener is setup before the event emission

+## Window location vs Orign
+- if the redirect url is same origin, it will run all the subsequent executables before the redirection
+   - inclusive of http redirection E.g. `localhost:8888 -> redirection.com[different origin] (return 302 to localhost:8888[same origin)` will be treated as same origin handling.
+   - this technique is used in `oidc-client-js` to perform signout redirect, code from promise will be executed if the redirected url is the same origin
+- if the redirect url is different origin, it will interrupt whenever the redirection is ready